ac-willeke/uv-template/README.md

 ### Create a new Python project

+Choose one of these methods:

+#### Method 1: Interactive Setup with Copier (Recommended)

-1. Install `copier` with uv and generate a new project:
+1. Install `copier` with uv and generate a new project, replace "my-new-project" with your project directory name:

     ```bash
-    # Install copier with uv and generate a new project
     uvx --with copier_template_extensions copier copy --trust https://github.com/ac-willeke/uv-template my-new-project
     ```